 Burnout is more than just feeling tired or stressed; it's a state of becoming mentally and physically exhausted caused by severe chronic stress.
 Overcoming burnout is vital for your well-being, productivity, relationships, career satisfaction, and overall quality of life.

-1. Prioritise Self-Care: Make self-care a non-negotiable part of your routine.
-Set aside time for activities that recharge you mentally and physically, such as exercising, practising mindfulness, engaging in hobbies, or spending time with loved ones.
+1. Prioritize Self-Care: Make self-care a non-negotiable part of your routine.
+Set aside time for activities that recharge you mentally and physically, such as exercising, practicing mindfulness, engaging in hobbies, or spending time with loved ones.

 2. Set Boundaries: Learn to say no and establish clear boundaries in both your personal and professional life.
-Remember that your well-being should be a priority, and asking for help or delegating tasks is okay.
+Your well-being should be a priority, and it’s okay to ask for help or delegate tasks when necessary.

 3. Practice Stress Management Techniques: Incorporate stress-reducing techniques into your daily routine.
 This can include deep breathing exercises, meditation, yoga, or journaling.
 Experiment with different strategies to find what works best for you.

-4. Take time Off: Take a break from work or other stressors to allow yourself to rest and recharge.
+4. Take Time Off: Taking a break from work or other stressors allows you to rest and recharge.
 Use this time to engage in activities that bring you joy and help you disconnect from your daily responsibilities.

-5. Pay attention to your needs: Prioritising your needs is crucial, even in challenging situations.
+5. Pay Attention to Your Needs: Prioritizing your needs is crucial, even in challenging situations.
 For instance, when you have financial responsibilities or dependents, like bills and children, quitting your job may seem impossible until you find other options.
 Similarly, if you're the sole caregiver for a sick family member without support, it can be tough to get help.
 However, focusing on your needs can still make a significant difference.
 Balancing time with loved ones and alone time is essential for your well-being.

-6. Seek Support: Don't hesitate to contact friends, family, or a professional counsellor for support.
+6. Seek Support: Don't hesitate to reach out to friends, family, or a professional counselor for support.
 Sharing your feelings and experiences can provide relief and help you gain new perspectives on managing burnout.

 Disclaimer: While most cases of burnout manifest with similar symptoms, there may be other signs that are unique to an individual.
 If you are constantly stressed and some of the above signs resonate very strongly with you, you may want to consult a mental health expert.